 Work-life balance is about workload but it also is about the type of work people do, our hours of work, leave entitlements, pay, workplace culture and individuals’ life, family and community participation.
 Work-life balance allows us to work hard for a fair day’s pay and still have time to spend with friends, family and our community.
 Workers are happier, healthier and contribute more when our job leaves room for all the other things in our life that help make us who we are.
 A core element of improving work-life balance is changing the entrenched values and culture of workplaces that drive people to work longer, but less productively.

-In 2008, women earned 88% of the average hourly earnings of men.
-The jobs women do are more likely , on average, to be valued less than the jobs done predominantly by men and women are less likely to be promoted.
+Women earned 88% of the average hourly earnings of men.
+The jobs women do are more likely, on average, to be valued less than the jobs done predominantly by men and women are less likely to be promoted.
 TEU is campaigning for all working women to have the same pay and employment opportunities as men.